Where God is providing food for his people

 Served over 2.4 million meals

-Eloise’s Cooking Pot is the third largest food bank and the #1 food delivery service in Pierce County!
+Eloise’s Cooking Pot is the second largest food bank and the #1 food delivery service in Pierce County!

 Eloise’s Cooking Pot also provides professional cooked meals to the homeless.
 On every fifth Sunday, Eloise’s Cooking Pot Food Bank, along with a local executive Chef and volunteers prepare a hot meal and serve over 100 clients, staff, and volunteers of the Matt Talbot Center located in Seattle, Washington.

 Serve today and make a difference in someone’s life tomorrow.

 ECP Food Bank Drop-in Site: offers prepackaged and fresh, organically grown food that help people experiencing hunger sustain a well-balanced diet during hard economic times.
 It is open four days a week for six hours each day.
 Hygiene products, baby supplies, household items, and pet supplies are also made available.